International High School Admissions

-The International Program is for High School Students from outside the United States interested in a 6-month to multiple year program at the Sacramento Waldorf High School.
+Sacramento Waldorf School has gained a worldwide reputation for excellence in Waldorf Education, an international system with over 1,000 schools.
+International students appreciate the intimate size of our high school, the inclusive culture, and excellent teachers and curriculum.
+The International Program is for High School Students from outside the United States interested in a multi-year program.
 We welcome applications from international students and value the cultural diversity and individual gifts our current international students bring to the student body.
-Many international students have attended SWS from one to four years.
-A few have chosen to stay and graduate, later matriculating to institutions of higher learning in California or elsewhere in the United States.
+International students have attended SWS from one to four years.
+Several have chosen to stay and graduate, later matriculating to institutions of higher learning in California or elsewhere in the United States.

 - Prepare for US universities